nci/scores/docs/installation.md

 There are 5 different types of environments which can be installed in `scores`:

-- core: Only contains mathematical functions
+- core: only contains mathematical functions
-- tutorial: Includes jupyter lab and ability to run all the notebooks
+- tutorial: includes jupyter lab and ability to run all the notebooks
-- development: Includes pylint, black and other development tools
+- development: includes pylint, black and other development tools
-- maintainer: Includes tools for building the documentation
+- maintainer: includes tools for building the documentation
-- all: Includes requirements for all of the above
+- all: includes requirements for all of the above

-#### 1. Core environment <a name="base-env"></a>
+#### 1. Core Environment <a name="core-env"></a>

 Installs:
 * `scores` package